 - Based on the needs identified in your degree evaluation and your interests, select a set of classes you’d like to take.

-- Download a copy of the Computer Science Advising Form, and fill it in with the courses you have identified — if you are taking classes to satisfy specific requirements, make sure you note that on this form.
+- Download a copy of the Computer Science Advising Record, and fill it in with the courses you have identified — if you are taking classes to satisfy specific requirements, make sure you note that on this form.

 - Contact your advisor and set up an advising appointment.
 An appointment is important!
 Don’t just stop by and assume they have time for an advising session.